lerasc/hypergraph_centralities/README.md

-Implementation of hypergraph centrality measures.
+Implementation of hypergraph H-centrality for k-uniform hypergraphs.

-Several centrality measures for k-uniform hypergraphs are implemented, as detailed in [1].
+See [1,2] for details on hypergraph centralities.
-A centrality measure applicable to general hypergraphs is implemented based on the algorithm suggested in [2].
+A centrality measure applicable to general hypergraphs is suggested in [3].
+This is not yet implemented, but will probably be added later.

-[1]	2019 - Benson - Three hypergraph eigenvector centralities
+[1] 2010 - Ng et al. 	   - Finding the largest eigenvalue of a nonnegative tensor [2]	2019 - Benson 		   - Three hypergraph eigenvector centralities
-[2] 2021 - Tudisco, Higham - Node and edge nonlinear eigenvector centrality for hypergraphs
+[3] 2021 - Tudisco, Higham - Node and edge nonlinear eigenvector centrality for hypergraphs